wylapp/RecBole/README.md

-# RecBole - Modified Version for ReRec Dataset
+# ReRec-RecBole - A Modified Version of RecBole

 This repository contains a modified version of the [RecBole](https://github.com/RUCAIBox/RecBole) framework, tailored for enhanced compatibility and performance with the **ReRec dataset**.